mccaigs/uk-jobs-mcp/README.md

 ## Implementing this standard

 This MCP defines a schema, not an implementation.
-If you run a UK job board or recruitment platform and want to expose your data through the same interface, you can:
+If you run a UK job board or recruitment platform and want to expose your data through the same interface:

 1. Fork this repo
 2. Replace the stub functions in `src/tools/` with queries to your own data store